KristerV/krister.ee/cv.md

 ### VHK

 12 years of school.
-I was an average student by all means.
-I learnt to love learning and reading after graduation and the passion only keeps growing.
-Now one of my goals is help kids not lose their passion for life.
+I was a bright student with below average greades.
+I learnt to love learning years after graduation and the passion only keeps growing.
+Now one of my goals is help kids not to lose theirs.

 -----